IMPORTANT NOTICE:

 Please see the bottom of this page for the steps we are taking to ensure your safety in this practice

 Sydney North Neurology and Neurophysiology is your comprehensive neurological consultation, neurophysiological and medical botulinum toxin service.
-We have 8 neurologists, each with varied interests including headache (severe headache and migraine clinic), neuromuscular conditions, movement disorders (eg. Parkinsons disease), epilepsy, multiple sclerosis/neuroimmunology, neurogenetics, hyperhidrosis and general medicine.
-All are skilled neurophysiologists in nerve conduction/EMG and/or EEG.
+We have 9 neurologists, each with varied interests including headache (severe headache and migraine clinic), neuromuscular conditions, movement disorders (eg. Parkinsons disease), epilepsy, multiple sclerosis/neuroimmunology, neurogenetics, hyperhidrosis and general medicine.
+Many are skilled neurophysiologists in nerve conduction/EMG and/or EEG.
 Our team includes administrative support staff, a neurophysiology technician, and a trainee neurology registrar/fellow.

 Find us

-Associate Professor Karl Ng | Specialist neurologist and Neurophysiologist | Sydney
+Associate Professor Karl Ng | Specialist neurologist and neurophysiologist, toxin therapy specialist | Sydney

 Director – Sydney North Neurology & Neurophysiology